christophergandrud/leg_violence_paper1/PaperNamed/jpr_r1/letter.md

 > I am not sure what the case study does theoretically or empirically.

-- I certainly agree that one case does not prove the theory, that is exactly why I use the case to illustrate and demonstrate the basic plausibility of the theorised process.
-The bulk of the evidence for the paper is built on the large-n parametric models.
-Nonetheless, many readers greatly appreciate illustrative case studies that add plausible 'meat' to statistical 'bones'.
-In particular showing how actual disproportionality causes credible committment problems that then cause violence.

-- One important reason (which I have further highlighted in the text on page 10) that the US ante-bellum brawl is theoretically interesting is related to your following question regarding western cultural norms.
-Though it is difficult to gather information on violence in older legislatures, the case discussed highlights that there are prominent examples of violence in Western democracies when they were younger--as the paper predicts.
+Thank you for this suggestion.
+Following your and the Editor's suggestion I have greatly strengthened the case for this case study on page 10.

+The case useful for a number of reasons:

+- It is a "typical case" (Seawright and Gerring 2008) in that it is a legislature in a new democracy with high disproportionality.

+- The level of disproportionality changed considerably due to exogenous factors allowing us to make a within-case comparison: such that we can explore violence under both less and more disproportionate conditions in largely otherwise the same legislature.
+This helps address a question you raise below about the causal direction between disproportionality and violence.
+Of course this is one case, but it does demonstrate the plausibility of the causal change where disproportionality causes violence.

+- The case drawn from outside the large-n sample discussed below.
+This helps us explore the whether the hypotheses proposed in this paper are generalizable to other time periods.

 - Furthermore, Reviewer 2 is very interested in understanding how societal factors may influence factors such as proportionality and democratic age and in turn their influence on brawls.
 For reasons that I discuss above, such as the general slowness of societal changes, this is very difficult to effectively investigate in the large-n work.
 Though the case study is by no means a definitive investigation of these complex relationships, it does provide an early glimpse into how they may work.

-As such, following the editor's request I have strengthened the discussion of these reasons for including the case study in the text on page 10.
+Another reason the case is theoretically interesting is related to your following question regarding western cultural norms.
+Though it is difficult to gather information on violence in older legislatures, the case discussed highlights that there are prominent examples of violence in Western democracies when they were younger--as the paper predicts.
+I have alluded to this on page 10, but would be happy to expand the discussion if requested.

 > Western democracies seem to stick out as the only democracies that do not experience violence.
 Is this a cultural norm that has developed and being exported globally?
 Obviously this is an empirical question but it is hard to ignore how western democracies stand out.